Using your intranet to improve the Employee Experience

 If you wish to learn more about how you can use your intranet for driving the employee experience, we recommend that you sign up for our webinar How intranets support the HR and Leadership challenges of today.

-You can also check out the on-demand webinar Improve employee experience – the practical guide to a successful intranet or study the subject by downloading the report Intranet and Employee Experience Platforms 2022 to take part in reviews of the best products in the market.
+You can also check out the on-demand webinar How intranets can support HR or study the subject by downloading the report Intranet and Employee Experience Platforms to take part in reviews of the best products in the market.

 Since 2015 UK based ClearBox Consulting has published yearly reports on intranet products with the purpose to help workplace leaders, intranet managers, and IT professionals to understand the market and match products to priority requirements.
-The 2022 edition of the report was released in January covering in-depth reviews of 20 products and once again Omnia comes out as a top-rated product.
+The report is covering in-depth reviews of 20 products and once again Omnia comes out as a top-rated product.

 Please get in touch if you wish to get a demo of how Omnia can help to win a competitive edge by improving employee experience.